proshenjitenv48/Showing-Gas-Sensor-Data-in-Blynk-through-IoT/README.md

 **1. Set up the Gas Sensor**
 Connect the gas sensor to the microcontroller:
-  -VCC to 3.3V or 5V (depending on the sensor specs) -GND to Ground
-  -AO (Analog Output) to an Analog pin on the microcontroller (e.g., A0 on ESP8266).
+  i.
+VCC to 3.3V or 5V (depending on the sensor specs), ii.
+GND to Ground, iii.
+AO (Analog Output) to an Analog pin on the microcontroller (e.g., A0 on ESP8266).

 **2. Install Necessary Software**
 -Download and install the Arduino IDE.